-regular, rapid hiss of the paddles struck upon my ear, and upon throwing off the blanket, the first thing that met my eve was the dark sky spangled with the most gorgeous and brilliant stars I ever beheld.
-The whole scene indeed, was one of the most magnificent and awful that can be imagined.
-On our left hand rose tremendous precipices and cliffs, around the bottom and among the caverns of which the black waters of the lake curled quietly (for a most deathlike, unearthly calm prevailed), sending forth a faint hollow murmur, which ended at long intervals in a low melancholy cadence.
-Before and behind us, abrupt craggy islands rose from the water, assuming every imaginable and unimaginable shape in the uncertain light: while on the right, the eye ranged over the inky lake, till it was lost in thick darkness.
-A thin, transparent nightfog added to the mystical appearance of the scene, upon which I looked with mingled feelings of wonder and awe.
-The only distinct sound that could be heard was the measured sound of the paddles, which the men plied in silence, as if unwilling to break the stillness of the night.
-Suddenly the guide uttered in a hoarse whisper, "A terre!" startling the sleepy men, and rendering the succeeding silence still more impressive.
+How long I slept I know not; but when I awoke, the regular, rapid hiss of the paddles struck upon my car, and upon throwing off the blanket, the first thing that met my eye was the dark sky spangled with the most gorgeous and brilliant stars I ever beheld.
+The whole scene, indeed, was one of the most magnificent and awful that can be imagined.
+On our left hand rose tremendous precipices and cliffs, around the bottom and among the caverns of which the black waters of the lake curled quietly, (for a most deathlike, unearthly calm prevailed,) sending forth a faint hollow murmur, as of distant waters, which ended at long intervals in a slow melancholy cadence.
+Before and behind us, abrupt craggy islands rose from the water, assuming every imaginable and unimaginable shape in the uncertain light; while on the right, the eye ranged over the inky lake, till it was lost in thick darkness.
+A thin, transparent night-fog added to the mystical appearance of the scene, upon which I looked with mingled feelings of wonder and awe.
+The only distinct sound that could be heard, was the measured sound of the paddles, which the men plied in silence, as if unwilling to break the stillness of the night.
+Suddenly the guide uttered in a hoarse whisper, "A terre!" startling the sleepy men. and rendering the succeeding silence still more impressive.

 The canoe glided noiselessly through a maze of narrow passages among the tall cliffs, and grounded on a stony beach.
-Everything was then carried up, and the tents pitched in the dark, as no wood could be conveniently found for the purpose of making a fire; and without taking any supper, or even breaking the solemn silence of the night, we spread our beds as we best could upon the round stones (some of which were larger than a man's fist), and sank into repose.
+Every thing was then carried up, and the tents pitched in the dark, as no wood could be conveniently found for the purpose of making a fire; and, without taking any supper, or even breaking the solemn silence of the night, we spread our beds as we best could upon the round stones, (some of which were larger than a man's fist,) and sank into repose.
 About a couple of hours afterwards we were roused by the anxious guide, and told to embark again.
-In this way we travelled at night or by day, as the weather permitted, and even, upon one or two occasions, both night and day, till the 12th of October, when we arrived at the Sault de Ste Marie-which is situated at the termination of Lake Superior-just as our provisions were exhausted.
+In this way we travelled at night or by day, as the weather permitted, and even, upon one or two occasions, both night and day, till the

+12th of October, when we arrived at the Sault de Ste Marie. which is situated at the termination of Lake Superior, just as our provisions were exhausted.